manoahLinks/nil/l1-contracts/README.md

 # Nil L1-Contracts

-This repository contains all the L1 contracts that are to be deployed on mainnent & sepolia testnet Solidity smart contracts in the repository are used for proof verification and state root updates of L2 on the L1 chain
+This directory all the L1 contracts that are to be deployed on mainnent & sepolia testnet Solidity smart contracts in the repository are used for proof verification and state root updates of L2 on the L1 chain

 1. NilRollup